-Whoever would have thought that collectivisation would generate so much in terms of philosophy and theology?
+Whoever would have thought that collectivisation would generate so much in terms of philosophy?
 Volume 11 of Stalin’s Works is of course the great collectivisation volume, when attention turns from the ‘Opposition’ (Trotsky et al) to the apparently mundane issue of grain procurement.
 Some of the best theoretical material appears in ‘Plenum of the C.C’, from July 1928.

 To begin with, Stalin points out that the need for collectivisation arises from the internal contradictions of soviet economic reconstruction.
 The industrialisation under way at the time differs from industrialisation in capitalist countries, since capitalist industrialisation relies on external appropriation.
 He writes:

 In the capitalist countries industrialisation was usually effected, in the main, by robbing other countries, by robbing colonies or defeated countries, or with the help of substantial and more or less enslaving loans from abroad.